Coronavirus Job Retention Scheme FAQs for furloughing employees (updated 11 June 2020)

 What is actually covered by the grant?

-Employment costs to 80% of salary capped at £2500/month.
-In addition, the latest guidance suggests the scheme will also cover the associated NI and will cover employer pension contributions to the minimum level required by auto-enrolment.
+Until 1 August 2020, employment costs to 80% of salary capped at £2500/month are covered.
+In addition, the scheme will also cover the associated NI and will cover employer pension contributions to the minimum level required by auto-enrolment.

 80% of what?